funkylarma/ERG-Workouts/README.md

 This particular work out is for 3 sets of 12 minute intervals.

 Start with 10 minutes of warm up followed by 5 sets of 1 minute fast pedalling.
-1 minutes rest inbetween efforts.
+1 minutes rest in-between efforts.

 Perform the 3 sets of 12 minutes at sweet spot effort with 3 minutes zone 2 recovery.